-Acquisition by an innocent person of intermediated securities
+Article 18 Acquisition by an innocent person

-1. Where securities are credited to the securities account of an account holder at a time when the account holder does not know that another person has an interest in securities or intermediated securities and that the credit violates the rights of that other person with respect to that interest:
+1. Unless an acquirer actually knows or ought to know, at the relevant time, that another person has an interest in securities or intermediated securities and that the credit to the securities account of the acquirer or the interest granted to the acquirer violates the rights of that other person with respect to the interest of that other person:

-(a) the account holder is not subject to the interest of that other person;
+(a) the right or interest acquired by the acquirer is not subject to the interest of that other person;

-(b) the account holder is not liable to that other person; and
+(b) the acquirer is not liable to that other person; and

-(c) the credit is not invalid or liable to be reversed on the ground that the interest or rights of that other person invalidate any previous debit or credit made to another securities account.
+(c) the credit, designating entry or the interest granted is not rendered invalid against third parties or liable to be reversed on the ground that the right or interest of that other person invalidate any previous debit or credit made to another securities account.